sganon/ft_ssl/README.md

-# ft_ssl_md5
+# ft_ssl

-School project aiming to reimplement OpenSSL md5 hashing algorithms
+School project aiming to recreate part of the OpenSSL functionality.

+## Part I - md5 and sha256